 - a Parents as Partners values program for students and their families.

 The physical education program emphasizes skills, fitness and teamwork.
-Sports taught during the school year include co-ed cross country, co-ed ice hockey, football, baseball, softball, boys' lacrosse, girls' lacrosse, boys' soccer, girls' soccer, boys' basketball, girls' basketball, tennis, swimming, track and field, sailing, tennis and squash.
-Interscholastic competition is introduced in Grade 7, as the school is a member of the Fairchester Athletic Association.
+Sports taught during the school year include co-ed cross country, football, baseball, softball, boys' lacrosse, girls' lacrosse, boys' soccer, girls' soccer, boys' basketball, girls' basketball, tennis, sailing, volleyball and squash.
+Interscholastic competition is introduced in Grade 6, as the school is a member of the Fairchester Athletic Association.
 The Physical Education program has produced competitive teams across all major sports.
-Stanwich has partnered with Chelsea Piers Connecticut to hosts a number of the school's athletic practices and events at the state-of-the-art facility.

 Values and Ethics

-All students engage in meaningful community service throughout the school year.
-These activities are integrated into the life of the School, involve significant parent participation and serve to transmit to students their obligation as people to take care of one another and our world.
+All students engage in meaningful service learning opportunities throughout the school year.
+These activities are integrated into the life of the school, involve significant parent participation and serve to transmit to students their obligation as people to take care of one another and our world.

 The Stanwich School actively seeks students of diverse backgrounds and interests.
-Financial scholarships are available to all qualified students and families.
+Financial scholarships are available to all qualified students and families on a limited basis.
 We welcome all applications.